 - In 2020, we generated more than 500 million tons of of plastic waste, 900% more than in 1980

 - Single-use plastics have an average useful life of 12- 15 minutes and can take up to 500 years to disintegrate

-- Avoid single use plastics- plastic straws, plates and cutlery make our lives easier, but they have a serious impact on the planet.
+- Avoid single-use plastics – plastic straws, plates and cutlery make our lives easier, but they have a serious impact on the planet.
 Instead, use metal and bamboo alternatives, or biodegradable plastics if possible

-- Rethink your food storage- instead of using plastic baggies, plastic wrap and plastic storage containers, use a bento box or tiffin.
+- Rethink your food storage – instead of using plastic baggies, plastic wrap and plastic storage containers, try opting for a bento box or tiffin.
 Instead of using plastic zipper bags or wrapping things in Saran wrap, use jars or glass containers.

 - Take a cloth bag when you go shopping